nps6-uwf/Learning-From-Data/README.md

 </ol>

     solution:

     You cannot guarantee your friend that g will approximate well out of sample.
 The problem statement does not explicity state that a pattern exists in the data and does not discuss the set of possible hypotheses, and finally Hoeffding is a probabilistic bound so we can only gurantee relative to some probability.
+The correct choice is (3)